 Making Notifications of the Death

 The executor will make all necessary notifications of the death, including to beneficiaries named in the will if they're not already aware.
 This might or might not be a formal process.
-Some services, subscriptions, and benefits the decedent was receiving must be contacted and terminated.

 Closing the Estate